rithmschool/javascript_computer_science_exercises/hash_tables_exercise/readme.md

 ## Getting started

-For this exercise your goal is to make the tests pass.pass.
+For this exercise your goal is to make the tests pass.

 ### Part I